Acne 101

 Treatment is available

 There is currently no cure for acne, but it can be effectively managed with treatment.
-While over-the-counter products may be effective for mild breakouts, many people require a prescription medication to get their acne under control.
+While over-the-counter products may be effective for mild breakouts, many people may require a prescription medication to get their acne under control.
 Talk with your doctor about treatment options like FABIOR Foam.
 It is a once-daily acne medicine available in an easy-to-apply foam.

 Are you the parent of a teen with acne?